jecksolovyev/com.whitedoc.docs/Readme.md

 When we want to create new documentation page we have to follow the heirarchy functionality in documentation.

-So, if we want to create documentation related to customer authorization on platform we have to create file with extension .rst in docs/source/pages/howToWorkWithPlatform/authorization/login folder.
+So, if we want to create documentation related to user authorization on platform we have to create file with extension .rst in docs/source/pages/howToWorkWithPlatform/authorization/login folder.

 After file creation we have to link it with head file of the folder (according to example it would be